Bangkok Film Festival Awards

 BANGKOK INTERNATIONAL FILM FESTIVAL

-A few weeks after their Grand premiere at the Venice Film Festival, Erika Lemay ans Douglas Kirkland were invited again to join their talents for the most important event of the International Bangkok Film Festival: The awarding ceremony
+A few weeks after their grand premiere at the Venice Film Festival, Erika Lemay and Douglas Kirkland were invited again to combine their talents for the most important event of the International Bangkok Film Festival: the awards ceremony.

-Hosted at the Chatrium Suites in Bangkok, the sumptuous gala evening was a royal one: Dramatic music plays as the audience of cineastes rises to their feet, in honour of the entrance of HRH Princess Ubolratana Rajakanya .
-HRH sits ramrod straight, bejeweled earrings glitter, her hair is gracefully pulled back, there is an air of serenity and grace about her.
+Hosted at the Chatrium Suites in Bangkok, the sumptuous gala evening was a royal one: dramatic music plays as the audience of cineastes rise to their feet, in honour of the entrance of HRH Princess Ubolratana Rajakanya.
+HRH sits ramrod straight, bejeweled earrings glitter, her hair is gracefully pulled back, and there is an air of serenity and grace about her.

 A gorgeous presenter, Khun Ning, is the MC.
 Ning introduces the opening act, Erika Lemay dancing on her hands.

-The Golden Kinnaree Award brings to the film festival both a symbol of Thai mythology and a history for the Bangkok International Film Festival's awards.
-Here is Kirkland's interpretation of the famous symbol incarnated by Erika Lemay
+The Golden Kinnaree Award brings to the film festival both a symbol of Thai mythology and the history of the Bangkok International Film Festival's awards.
+Here is Kirkland's interpretation of the famous symbol incarnated by Erika Lemay.

-Apart from the Canadian born duo Lemay-Kirkland, Canadian Ambassador Ron Hoffman attended the event
+In addition tothe Canadian-born duo Lemay-Kirkland, Canadian Ambassador Ron Hoffman also attended the event.

-Canadian movie “I killed my mother” directed by Xavier Dolan won a “special mention” the same year he would won Cannes Film Festival
+The Canadian movie “I killed my mother” directed by Xavier Dolan won a “special mention”.
+The same year he won Cannes Film Festival.